-getcwd() updates the argument as well returns a value; both contain the same string, but different instances.
+getcwd() updates the argument as well as returning a value; both contain the same string, but different instances.
 In both cases String's size is now the actual size of the returned String, truncated from the original size of 200.